As a sole trader, it can be tricky to figure out how much to set aside for your annual tax bill.

 - KiwiSaver contributions (optional)

-and get a rough estimate of what you’ll owe come tax time.
-Easy!
+and get a rough estimate of what you’ll owe at the end of the financial year (EOFY).
+Easy! 👇

 Sole trader tax calculator FY 2024/25

-Disclaimer: Please note the tax rates shown above are an estimate based on the figures you’ve provided and don’t take into account factors such as secondary tax obligations.
-Once Hnry becomes your tax agent, we can factor these in and ensure you’re always taxed at the correct rate.
+Disclaimer: Please note the numbers shown above are an estimate based on the figures you have provided.
 If you have any questions, please reach out to the team.

 💡 This tax calculator is for the 2024/25 financial year, as per Budget 2024.
 For more context around what’s changed and why, check out our guide to the new tax thresholds.